 THE Summer Writers Institute at Washington University in St. Louis

-The Washington University Summer Writers Institute is an intensive, two-week program featuring workshops in fiction, literary journalism, micro-prose, modern humor, personal narrative, and poetry, as well as reading and individual conferences with instructors.
+The Washington University Summer Writers Institute is an intensive, two-week program, July 14 - 28, 2017, featuring workshops in fiction, micro fiction, modern humor, personal narrative, playwriting, and poetry, as well as reading and individual conferences with instructors.
 Adult writers of all levels of experience work together with published authors and exceptional teachers in a supportive, non-competitive format that allows for personalized attention and constructive feedback.

 local + Regional PUBLICATION OPPORTUNITIES